ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/ContainerQuickstart.rst

 .. note::

    As of November 2021, the Linux-supported version of Singularity has been `renamed <https://apptainer.org/news/community-announcement-20211130/>`__ to *Apptainer*.
-Apptainer has maintained compatibility with Singularity, so ``singularity`` commands should work with either Singularity or Apptainer (see compatibility details `here <https://apptainer.org/docs/user/1.2/introduction.html>`__.)
+Apptainer has maintained compatibility with Singularity, so ``singularity`` commands should work with either Singularity or Apptainer (see compatibility details `here <https://apptainer.org/docs/user/1.2/singularity_compatibility.html>`__.)

 To build and run the SRW App using a Singularity/Apptainer container, first install the software according to the `Apptainer Installation Guide <https://apptainer.org/docs/admin/1.2/installation.html>`__.
 This will include the installation of all dependencies.

 .. warning::
    Docker containers can only be run with root privileges, and users cannot have root privileges on :term:`HPCs <HPC>`.
 Therefore, it is not possible to build the SRW App, which uses the spack-stack, inside a Docker container on an HPC system.
 However, a Singularity/Apptainer image may be built directly from a Docker image for use on the system.

-..
-COMMENT: Update reference to HPC-Stack --> spack-stack?

 Working in the Cloud or on HPC Systems
 -----------------------------------------